Naghipourfar/BIOENG102-python/README.md

 # BIOENG102-python
-Python related materials of BIOENG102 course.
+Python scripts and notebooks for BIOENG102 course.